Top 10 TV Shows of 1975: Nielsen Ratings & the Sitcom Boom

 What makes this year especially strong is not just the lineup itself, but the sense of consolidation.
 The new television order has already won.
 The question is no longer whether the 70s style of sitcom and drama will dominate.
 The question is which variations of that style will define the decade most clearly.

-For Gen X, 1975 is one of the clearest years where the mid-70s TV personality feels complete: urban, sharp, funny, emotionally richer, and much less interested in pretending life is tidy.
+For a lot of us who knew these shows from first runs, reruns or both, 1975 is one of the clearest years where the mid-70s TV personality feels complete: urban, sharp, funny, emotionally richer and much less interested in pretending life is tidy.

 What was the most watched TV show of 1975?